 See more of our favorite rainy day activities in New York in our full guide.

-Day Trip to Sleepy Hollow
+Take a Day Trip to Sleepy Hollow

 Just 30 miles from NYC up the Hudson Valley is Sleepy Hollow, a tiny, historic village that inspired the original published ghost story, Washington Irving’s The Legend of Sleepy Hollow!